 How Urgent Care Centers Are Valued

 Urgent care is one of the most active healthcare M&A categories of the last decade.
-PE-backed roll-ups (FastMed, GoHealth, MedExpress, American Family Care, NextCare, Concentra), hospital systems building outpatient footprints, and increasingly retail clinics (CVS MinuteClinic, Walmart Health, Amazon One Medical) are all acquirers — and each pays differently for the same EBITDA.
+PE-backed roll-ups (FastMed, GoHealth, MedExpress, American Family Care, NextCare, Concentra), hospital systems building outpatient footprints, and increasingly retail clinics (CVS MinuteClinic, Walmart Health, Amazon One Medical) are all acquirers, and each pays differently for the same EBITDA.

 What separates a 4x clinic from a 12x platform isn't scale alone.
 It's a combination of patient volume per day, payer mix, the sustainability of provider staffing, and whether the locations sit on the right corner.

-Single-Clinic Urgent Care: 4-7x EBITDA
+Single-Clinic Urgent Care: platform-tier earnings multiples

 Real estate matters more for urgent care than for most healthcare verticals.
-Locations are largely fungible operationally — the value of a specific clinic is heavily tied to its visibility, traffic count, and demographics.
+Locations are largely fungible operationally, the value of a specific clinic is heavily tied to its visibility, traffic count, and demographics.
 If you own the building, expect a separate real estate appraisal that often adds 30-50% to total deal value.

-Multi-Clinic Regional Platform: 8-12x EBITDA
+Multi-Clinic Regional Platform: platform-tier earnings multiples

 - EBITDA margin trend: 18%+ margins with stable trend get top-of-range; declining margins (typical of mid-2024-2026 staffing pressure) get discounted.